muhammadkhalid-03/event-planner/README.md

 - ✅ **Complete Route Integrity**: All route modifications maintain the event's original theme and venue categories

 ### Multiple Routes Generation with AI Place Type Selection
-- **🛣️ Multiple Route Options**: Generate 3 different route plans with varying strategies for the same event
+- **🛣️ Multiple Route Options**: Generate 3 different route alternatives that all follow the user's specified criteria
-- ✅ **AI-Powered Place Selection**: Each route uses the same intelligent place type selection based on event description
+- ✅ **AI-Powered Place Selection**: All routes use the same intelligent place type selection based on event description
-- ✅ **Diverse Route Strategies**:
+- ✅ **User-Focused Alternatives**:
-  - Premium Experience (high-rated venues)
+  - Option 1, 2, and 3 all respect user's budget, preferences, and requirements
-  - Diverse Adventure (mixed place types)
+  - Natural variety through different venue combinations and selections
-  - Budget-Friendly (lower cost options)
+  - No artificial theme restrictions or forced categorizations
-- ✅ **Consistent Place Categories**: All routes use the same AI-selected venue categories for consistency
+- ✅ **Consistent Quality Standards**: All routes maintain high venue ratings while offering different selections
-- ✅ **Enhanced Variety**: Multiple filtering approaches create distinct experiences while maintaining event relevance
+- ✅ **Genuine Choice**: Users get real alternatives for their specific event rather than different event types
-- ✅ **Comparative Planning**: Users can compare different approaches to the same event theme
+- ✅ **Simplified Comparison**: Easy to compare 3 legitimate options for the same event requirements

 ### Automatic Map Updates for Starting Location
 - **🗺️ Real-time Map Updates**: Map automatically centers and updates when a new starting location is selected